 Q. Is lunch provided at the centre?

-A. Lunch can be provided at the centre, but there are other options as in obtaining lunch from local delicatessens or you can bring your own in.
+A. Lunch can be provided at the centre.
+There are also other options, such as obtaining lunch from local delicatessens or you may wish to bring your own in.

 Q. What age range attend the centre?